General information for international exchange students

 - Determine if Confirmation of Stay is needed

-- Attend info events of the TUM G&A Office and the departments
+- Attend info events of the TUM G&A Office and the departments or schools

 - Learn about semester ticket / IsarCard Semester